Skip to main content

 tip

-You can also set it up as a configuration block like this for some extra options
+You can also set it up as a configuration section like this for some extra options

 equipments: